-D110C 211 bociai i by chology BHSC 226 Computers for the Social and Behavioral Sciences BHSC 348 Methodology for the Social and Behavioral Sciences BHSC 426 Classics in the Social and Behavioral Sciences SOCL 271 Medical Sociology: Health Care in the Modern Society SOCL 308 Health Care Organization and Management SOCL 366 Medical Ethics and any two of the following:
+- BHSC 226 Computers for the Social and Behavioral Sciences - BHSC 348 Methodology for the Social and Behavioral Sciences - BHSC 426 Classics in the Social and Behavioral Sciences - SOCL 271 Medical Sociology: Health Care in the Modern Society - SOCL 308 Health Care Organization and Management - SOCL 366 Medical Ethics and any two of the following:

-BHSC 370 Statistics for the Social and Behavioral Sciences

-PSYN 345 Industrial Psychology

-SOCL/LAWS/POLS/PSYN 255 Managing Human Conflict I

-three elective courses selected under advisement from the major courses in psychology and/or sociology numbered 200 or above.
+- ACCT 120 Introduction to Financial Accounting - ACCT 121 Introduction to Management Accounting - BHSC 370 Statistics for the Social and Behavioral Sciences - PSYN 345 Industrial Psychology - SOCL/LAWS/POLS/PSYN 255 Managing Human Conflict I three elective courses selected under advisement from the major courses in psychology and/or sociology numbered 200 or above.
 BHSC 370 Statistics for the Social and Behavioral Sciences is recommended for students planning to attend graduate school.
+BHSC/PSYN/SOCL 399 Internship is recommended.